The following are the opportunities we currently have for teachers and advisors for the 2017–2018 program year.

 Please contact the Director of Religious Exploration, Sarah Ahrens, at email@example.com for more information and/or to volunteer for one of these positions.

 Grades 9–10 Coming of Age.
-Three male mentors needed.
+One advisors and two male mentors needed.

 This program runs from January to May.
 Advisors will rotate in pairs of two through the classes, which are generally held on alternating Sunday afternoons after services.
 Advisors will need to attend at least one weekend field trip and assist with the development of a social justice project.

 Each mentor will be assigned to a Coming of Age participant and will be oriented to the program at the beginning.
 Mentors and students will communicate weekly and meet monthly to help the students successfully complete the program, including their social justice projects and credo presentations.

 Grades 3–5 Soul Matters—Monthly Theme Based RE—aligns with Sunday worship.
 One teacher needed.

 The 3–5th-grade group will meet the first 3 Sundays of the month during the 10:30 a.m. service.
 Teachers rotate with teaching and assisting, 2 classes on and 2 classes off, throughout the program year, September–June.
 All training, lesson plans, & materials provided.

 Grades K–2 Soul Matters—Monthly Theme Based RE—aligns with Sunday worship.
 Four teachers needed.